filiphric/how-to-steal-ai-job/slides.md

   - and you’d think that when a company lays off so many people, it’s on the edge of existence right?
   - actually no. beginning of 2024, Meta announced their record earnings
   - the company has trippled their earnings
-  - from 2023 to 2024, Meta has put three Netflixes to their market capital
+  - from 2023 to 2024, Meta has put 723 Billion to their market capital - that’s three Netflixes
-  - all of this of course did not happen because of AI, but this February Meta announced another round of layoffs, which is directly tied to AI - out with the low performes, and hire AI experts
+  - not all of this of course did not happen because of AI, but this February Meta announced another round of layoffs, which is directly tied to AI - out with the low performes, and hire AI experts
 -->

 ---